 What Do We Do When We Speak English?

-Padelford A-407 Office Hours: MW 4:30-5:30pm and by appt
+Office Hours: TuTh 2:30-4:00 + by appt

 But even if we are not thinking much about what we do when we speak English, in fact we are doing a lot.
-We look for words to fit our thoughts, and we judge them for how well they fit the context in which we use them.
-We put the sounds of the words we select together in carefully articulated ways, and we slot the resulting words into different structures, each of which creates different meanings even when we are using the very same words.
+We look for words to fit our thoughts and we unconsciously judge them for how well they fit the context in which we use them.
+We put together the sounds of the words we select in carefully articulated ways, and we slot the resulting words into different structures, each of which creates different meanings even when we are using the very same words.
 And we do all these things at speed, not even noticing our actions.